leomarlo/modular-scientific-publishing-example/Readme.md

 ### Setup

-Run the `setup.sh` script in your terminal.
+Run the `setup.sh` script in your terminal (you might have to *chmod u+x setup.sh* before).
 The script will check if Python3 is installed and will exit if it is not.
 The script will also set up the necessary virtual environments and dependencies for running simulations, generating papers, and creating presentations.

 Use the following command to run the script: